SpaiR/imgui-java/README.md

 Binding adopts C++ API for Java, but almost everything can be used in the same manner.

 ImGui Java has a ready to use implementation for GLFW and OpenGL API using [LWJGL3](https://www.lwjgl.org/) library.
 See `imgui-lwjgl3` module.<br>
-Implementation is optional, yet optional to use.
+Implementation is optional to use.
 Advantage of Dear ImGui is total portability, so feel free to copy-paste classes or write your own implementations.

 Additionally, there is an `imgui-app` module, which provides **a high abstraction layer**.<br>
 It hides all low-level code under one class to extend.
 With it, you can build your GUI application instantly.